Stimulating Diffusion Model for Image Denoising via Adaptive Embedding and Ensembling: Method

 In this section, we propose a novel strategy to stimulate the diffusion model for image denoising (DMID), which mainly consists of an adaptive embedding method and an adaptive ensembling method.

-Our strategy performs a single inference by first embedding the input $y$ into an intermediate state $x_N$ of the diffusion model using \cref{eq:jump} to match the following process.
-We then generate a desirable denoised image by directly sampling from timestep $N$ as in \cref{eq:renoise}.
+In summary, we first perform the embedding method to construct the initial sampling state.
+Subsequently, we generate multiple denoised images using the pre-trained diffusion model through multiple inferences.
+Finally, we employ the ensembling method to reduce distortion.

+{ The embedding method first transforms the input noisy image $y$ into a latent space where the Gaussian noise assumption is valid.
+Subsequently, the embedding method normalizes the image range to match the data range expected by diffusion models.
+Ultimately, the embedding method converts the latent image into the intermediate $x_N$ state of the diffusion model.
+The embedding method can be summarised as:

+where $0 \leq N <T$ is an intermediate timestep.
+The function $Transform(y)$ serves as both a noise transformation technique and a data normalizer.
+Following the $Transform(y)$ function, we multiply the latent noisy image by $\sqrt{\bar{\alpha}_N}$ to obtain the intermediate $x_N$ state of the diffusion model.
+The value of $N$ should be chosen carefully according to the noise level of the latent noisy image to achieve optimal denoising.
+After that, we conclude the embedding method. }

+Furthermore, we then generate a desirable denoised image by directly sampling from timestep $N$.
+The sampling strategy can be any existing approach, such as DDIM~\cite{song2020denoising}, DDRM~\cite{kawar2022denoising}, or DDNM~\cite{wang2022zero} among others.
+In our experiments, we simply employ DDIM.
+The denoising process, achieved through direct sampling from timestep $N$, can be mathematically described as:

+where $x_0$ is the denoised output image.
+DMID performs denoising within the latent space and, thus needs to inverse transform the latent denoised image, which is originally within the data range of the diffusion model, back to the original data range.

-where $0 \leq N <T$ is an intermediate timestep, and $x_0$ is the denoised output image.
-The procedure for a single inference process is described in Algorithm \ref{alg:Inference}.
-In addition, to further reduce distortion, we adjust the sampling times in one inference process and repeat the inference process several times.
-We will make explanations in later parts.
+In addition, we employ our ensembling method to further reduce distortion.
+Specifically, we adjust the sampling times (referred to $S_t$) in one inference process and repeat the inference process several times (referred to $R_t$).
+Each inference on the same image corresponds to a Monte Carlo sampling, yielding $R_t$ denoised images.
+To mitigate stochasticity and distortion, we conduct a Minimum Mean Square Error (MMSE) averaging of all denoised images, ultimately obtaining the final result.

+The whole procedure for the inference of our method is described in Figure \ref{fig:method} and Algorithm \ref{alg:Inference}.
+We will delve into the procedures of the embedding method and ensembling method in the following sections.